jasonklutts/session-context-extractor-v2/README.md

 Your AI agent forgets everything when a session ends.
 This skill gives it persistent, structured memory.

-Tell your agent about your day, mention someone's name, make a decision — it captures all of it automatically.
+Tell your agent about your day, mention someone’s name, make a decision — it captures all of it automatically.
 Ask about it later and get real answers from your actual history.
 No hallucination.
 No re-explaining yourself every session.
+No external APIs, no third-party services, no accounts to create.
+Your data stays local — queries run in under 20 milliseconds against a SQLite database on your own machine.
 ---

 ## Performance